cuijiyao01/docker-k8s-training/docker/demo/demos.md

 Let's move on to docker volumes.
 When working with a container, you might want to persist some data during runtime.
 For this example you will use a Jenkins and make it's home a volume.
-`docker run -d -P --mount source=jenkins_home,target=/var/jenkins_home jenkins/jenkins:lts` Next, get the ports and connect the port that forwards to container port 8080 On the jenkins logon page, you're asked for a password, run “docker logs \<container name>”  and obtain the logon token Logon to the jenkins and choose “select plugins to install”, select “none” (upper left corner) and continue.
+`docker run -d -P --mount source=jenkins_home,target=/var/jenkins_home jenkins/jenkins:lts` Next, get the ports and connect the port that forwards to container port 8080 On the jenkins logon page, you're asked for a password, run "docker logs \<container name>"  and obtain the logon token Logon to the jenkins and choose "select plugins to install", select "none" (upper left corner) and continue.
 Create a user e.g 'root' with a simple password and finish the setup.
 Now stop the container and restart it – obviously you're still able to logon with the credentials created before.
 Finally, delete the container and with that also the RW layer and re-execute the docker run jenkins command.